AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     measurement: IPerformanceMeasurement;
 };

+// Warning: (ae-missing-release-tag) "interactionRequired" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const interactionRequired = "interaction_required";

+// Warning: (ae-missing-release-tag) "InteractionRequiredAuthError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export class InteractionRequiredAuthError extends AuthError {
     constructor(errorCode?: string, errorMessage?: string, subError?: string, timestamp?: string, traceId?: string, correlationId?: string, claims?: string, errorNo?: string);